 What happens at your GP appointment

-A GP will usually test the flexibility of your joints using the Beighton score.
+The GP will usually test for joint hypermobility syndrome by checking the flexibility of your joints using a test called the Beighton scoring system.

 Treating joint hypermobility syndrome

 The main treatment is improving muscle strength and fitness so your joints are better protected.